thunderboltsid/stampman/README.md

 ----------
 Deployment is automated to ensure that production server is always using the latest and most up to date code.
 Every change is monitored and every time a change is made to the codebase, a build process is triggered that executes all the test cases.
 Every successful build on travis CI automatically gets deployed on heroku at https://stampman.herokuapp.com

+The app currently uses gunicorn as a http server which is easy to setup but not optimal for production use because it's a pre-forking process model and can handle only a certain number of concurrent requests.
+In a full-production environment, this would be run behind a buffering reverse proxy such as nginx or with async workers.

 Security
 --------
 There is no authentication strategy for users.
-However, a two tiered authorization strategy has been provided:
+However, a two-tiered authorization strategy has been provided:

   - `Pool Owner`: A pool owner has the pool api key and can send emails from the services in their pool.
   - `Admin`: Admins have the admin api key which can be used to get information about all the pools running on the system.

-The deployment server is running on https and relies on TLS to protect the data.
-Python libraries provide basic input sanitization.
+The deployment server is running on heroku and relies on TLS to protect the data.

 Logging and Error handling
 --------------------------